Localism in Hong Kong: Films

-In 2021, the Student Union of Hong Kong University broadcast Lost in the Fumes, but Hong Kong University suspected that the film may violate National Security Law.
-The Student Union reaffirmed that their aim is to let students understand the Hong Kong local history, and said they would continue the broadcasting and hoped that the university would stop restricting political freedom.
+In 2021, the student union of the University of Hong Kong showed Lost in the Fumes, but the University of Hong Kong suspected that the film might violate National Security Law.
+The student union reaffirmed that their aim was to let students understand Hong Kong's local history, and said that they would continue the broadcast, and hoped that the university would stop restricting political freedoms.

-Self Identity of Hong Kong Citizens
+Self identity of Hong Kong citizens

 Over the past 23 years, Hong Kong citizens' self-identity has evolved.
 In 2008, most Hong Kong citizens responded and identified themselves as Chinese, but by 2019, most people in Hong Kong regard themselves as Hongkongers.
-This change contributed to the 2014 Hong Kong protests and the 2019–2020 Hong Kong protests and led to friction between the Pro-democracy camp and Pro-Beijing camp.
-Hong Kong as an international city was formed by people with different nationalities.
-Foreigners who are not nationals of the People's Republic of China can become permanent residents of Hong Kong.
-Whether by personal identification or official definition, becoming Chinese is not a necessary condition for becoming a Hong Kong citizen.
-According to the mid-year population of 2016, 568,395 Hong Kong citizens do not hold Chinese nationality.
-In this situation, not all Hong Kong citizens are Chinese.

 The self-identity of Hong Kong citizens changes through time.
-Major events like the 2008 Beijing Olympics and the 2019–2020 Hong Kong protests were key factors that changed citizens’ perception of their ethnic identity.
+Major events like the 2008 Beijing Olympics and the 2019–2020 Hong Kong protests were key factors that changed citizens' perception of their ethnic identity.
 The research was conducted by the Hong Kong University Public Opinion Program (HKUPOP).
-HKUPOP was established in June 1991 to collect and study public opinion on topics that could be of interest to academics, journalists, policy-makers, and the general public.
-HKUPOP was at first under the Social Sciences Research Centre, a unit under the Faculty of Social Sciences of the University of Hong Kong.
-It was transferred to the Journalism and Media Studies Centre at the University of Hong Kong in May 2000.
-In January 2002, it was transferred back to the Faculty of Social Sciences in the University of Hong Kong.
-On 23 April 2019, the Public Opinion Programme of the University of Hong Kong (HKUPOP) has announced that it will spin off from the university and continue its work independently, as a separate body.
 HKUPOP was closed on 30 June 2019.
 Its Director, Dr. Robert Chung, set up a new organization, the Hong Kong Public Opinion Research Institute, and continued its polls and studies.
 The research results on citizen's categorical ethnic identity were quoted by media from different political spectrum, including the Hong Kong Free Press and MingPao.